everpub/openscienceprize/proposal.md

-# Research dissemination, 21st century style
+# Reusable research, 21st century style

 Tim Head, Titus Brown, et al.

 ## Summary

+Today scientific results are published as static documents.
+Limited in length and content by the requirement of printed journals.
+In the 17th century the printed journal was a groundbreaking invention, today we can do a lot better: a web application that allows users to publish their research work as an interactive document instead of a static PDF, instantly reusable by other researchers.

+We
-Reproducibility is a main principle of the scientific method.
-We propose to make reproducibility a first-class citizen in computer aided research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited from a web browser.
+propose to make reusability (and thereby reproducibility) a first-class citizen in computer aided research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited from a web browser.
 This new interactive reusability will increase the